newscoop/newscoop-docs/cookbook/custom_template_lists.rst

 Creating Custom Lists for Newscoop Templates
 --------------------------------------------

-In Newscoop templates you can use Smarty3 lists to display Newscoop content:
+In Newscoop templates you can use Smarty3 plugin blocks to display Newscoop content as a list:

 .. code::